 - A copy of the appointment letter and contract from the company employing the applicant

-- The labor card/identity card (translated in English and countersigned by the consulate) if the person is employed in the Middle East Salary certificate (in English) specifying name, date of joining, designation and salary details
+- The labour card/identity card (translated in English and countersigned by the consulate), if the person is employed in the Middle East Salary certificate (in English) specifying name, date of joining, designation and salary details

 - Bank Statements for the last six months